Laika Party: Background and release

 "Laika Party" was written and composed by Emmy Kristine Guttulsrud Kristiansen, Erlend Guttulsrud Kristiansen, Larissa Tormey, Truls Marius Aarra, and Henrik Østlund.
-The song's subject is based off Laika, a Soviet dog who died while in low Earth orbit upon the Sputnik 2 spacecraft on 3 November 1957.
+The song's subject is based on Laika, a Soviet dog who died while in low Earth orbit upon the Sputnik 2 spacecraft on 3 November 1957.
 Speaking with The Irish Times, Emmy stated that she first learned of Laika's story after reading a quiz question in a newspaper, writing the song in a Norwegian songwriting camp.

 In multiple interviews, Emmy stated that as an "animal lover", she was sad after learning how Laika died and wanted to create a happier alternate reality for Laika where she never died, instead spending her eternal time in space partying.
 In an analysis by Wiwibloggs' Tom Hendryk, the song also references the fear of loneliness and being put in bad situations with no choice, advocating for perseverance through tough times.